axarekma/CardDetect/README.md

 python make_database.py
 ```

-The precalculated features and database in the repo do match, but no image match preview will be avbailable.
+The precalculated features and database in the repo do match, but no image match preview will not be avbailable.

 You can change the sets you want to include by changing the `sets.` I trained on English sets (images defaulted to the ones without the missing language banner) until homelands.
 This is also the ONNX file that is included.